 Even so, MOVIEGUIDE® believes MINORITY REPORT is appropriate, if at all, only for older audiences.
 Such viewers might find this movie worth seeing more than once, not only for Steven Spielberg’s brilliant cinematic vision but also for Tom Cruise’s excellent performance (not to mention their fabulous supporting cast).
 In addition to being a provocative, dense, well-constructed science fiction fantasy, MINORITY REPORT is an archetypal film noir that will probably do well at the box office, despite its edgier, more objectionable elements.
 One only wishes that Spielberg would stop trying to please amoral secular critics with modern, edgy material.
 Great artists can create mature material and appeal to older audiences without including the kinds of objectionable material that God wants everyone to avoid.

+Tom Cruise stars in MINORITY REPORT, Steven Spielberg’s new science fiction thriller about three drug abuse victims used by the police to stop future murderers.
+Cruise plays Det.
+John Anderton, the leader of the Pre-Crime Unit in Washington, D.C. in the year 2054.
+When Cruise himself becomes a murder suspect, he escapes to find out whether the system is as flawless as he thought it was.
+Exciting chase scenes and elaborately choreographed fight scenes ensue as John also tries to discover who might be setting him up.
 MINORITY REPORT is an intense, exciting science fiction thriller for mature audiences.
 It has a moral point of view, but contains some brief, gratuitous sexual references, drug content, several gruesome images, and foul language.
 Despite its problematic, adult moments, older viewers might find this movie worth seeing more than once, not only for Steven Spielberg’s brilliant cinematic vision but also for Tom Cruise’s excellent performance, not to mention their fabulous supporting cast.
 In addition to being a provocative, dense, well-constructed science fiction fantasy, MINORITY REPORT is also an archetypal film noir.
 Older teenagers and adults should, of course, exercise extreme caution regarding the movie’s edgier, more questionable material